alex-patterson-webdev/container/README.md

         // where the service name matches the FQCN
         $object = $container->get(\stdClass::class);

-It is recommended for clarity that you explicitly define the service using  `Arp\ArrayContainer\Factory\ObjectFactory`.
+It is recommended for clarity that you explicitly define the service using  `Arp\Container\Factory\ObjectFactory`.

-    use Arp\ArrayContainer\Factory\ObjectFactory;
+    use Arp\Container\Factory\ObjectFactory;

     $container = new Container();
     $container->setFactory(\stdClass::class, ObjectFactory::class);